birds-inc/scotuslink/README.md

 PDFs are available online of Supreme Court opinions, but finding a given Volume and Page can be challenging.

-PDFs of opinions are available through 2004 (Vol. 542) at the Library of Congress site, indexed by page.
+Opinions are available through 2004 (Vol. 542) at the Library of Congress site, indexed by page.
-Newer opinions are available at the SCOTUS site, but only in PDFs spanning the whole volume, so we prefer LoC.
+Newer opinions are available at the SCOTUS site, but only in PDFs spanning the whole volume, so we prefer LoC when available.

 Both sites use consistent URL formats for their PDFs, so this site provides a simple interface for templating in volume and page.